jdbcode/ground-truth/README.md

 ## Notes

 - `posts/**/index_files/` and build caches are ignored via `.gitignore`.
-The workflow commits rendered assets explicitly so Medium can fetch images via raw GitHub URLs.
+For Medium import, CI produces a self-contained HTML file that embeds assets.
 - Keep posts self-contained.
 Place any small CSVs or static images alongside `index.qmd` in the same directory.